bclins/bclins.github.io/spring26/math222/notes.md

 1. If you shuffle a deck of 52 playing cards and then draw two, what is the probability that the second card is an ace if the first card is?

-We also talked about **tree diagrams** and how to use them to compute probabilities.
+We also talked about **tree diagrams** (see [subsection 3.2.7 from the book](https://people.hsc.edu/faculty-staff/blins/books/OpenIntroStats4e.pdf#subsection.3.2.7)) and how to use them to compute probabilities.

-2. 5% of men are color blind, but only 0.25% of women are.
-Find $P( \text{male} \, | \, \text{color-blind})$.

-3. Based on a study of women in the United States and Germany, there is an 0.8% chance that a woman in her forties has breast cancer.
+2. Based on a study of women in the United States and Germany, there is an 0.8% chance that a woman in her forties has breast cancer.
 Mammograms are 90% accurate at detecting breast cancer if someone has it.
 They are also 93% accurate at not detecting cancer in people who don't have it.
 If a woman in her forties tests positive for cancer on a mammogram screening, what is the probability that she actually has breast cancer?

+3. 5% of men are color blind, but only 0.25% of women are.
+Find $P( \text{male} \, | \, \text{color-blind})$.

 - - -